-Then, place as system is a conceptual framework that integrates any dimensions of physical reality; a framework to understand the clash of forces in today’s world.
+Then, place as system is a conceptual framework that integrates any dimensions of reality: from physical to symbolic; a framework to understand the clash of (abstract and concrete) forces in today’s world.

-The changing of values brought about by scientific discoveries is slowly diffusing throughout society.
+The change of values brought about by scientific discoveries is slowly diffusing throughout society.
 The new paradigm acknowledges the fundamental interconnection between systems by means of matter, energy and information flow.
-The wave of change has reached architecture quite recently, because of the diffusion of ecological values.
+This wave of change has reached architecture quite recently, because of the diffusion of ecological principles.
 Nonetheless, architecture is still at the beginning of its transformation, because the on-going paradigm shift is not yet fully translated into the vocabulary of architects: space, place and matter.

 There are two reasons for this difficult transition: first, architecture is considered a symbolic system, having its own life, rules and processes; this means that architecture is a self-consistent system, conveying autonomous aesthetical and intellectual values.
-Because of this conviction, anchored to a mechanistic mindset, the community of architects hardly understands that any system depends on the interactions with other systems for its own survival.
-Not only is architecture directly linked to its social environment – this should be quite obvious – but fluxes of matter and energy also tie architecture with the physicochemical and biological environment.
-The fundamental truth behind the laws of Thermodynamics and their connections with the physical reality of systems is not yet acknowledged by many .
+Because of this conviction, anchored to an old mindset, the community of architects hardly understands that any system depends on the interactions with other systems for its own survival.
+Not only is architecture directly related to its social environment – this should be quite obvious; but fluxes of matter and energy also tie architecture with the physicochemical and biological environment.
+The fundamental truth behind the laws of Thermodynamics and their connections with the physical reality of systems is not yet acknowledged by many.

 Moreover, the legacy architects have with space prevents them from realizing a global vision of physical reality.
-This is precisely because space, being inherently abstract, does not facilitate direct contact with the real entities of the world, fostering the development of self-referential languages.
-The long sequence of -isms to which space has always been able to offer new images for architects, is evidence of its proficiency in always being able to propose new aesthetical values.
+This is precisely because space, being inherently abstract, does not facilitate a direct contact with the real entities of the world, fostering the development of self-referential languages.
+The long sequence of -isms to which space has always been able to offer new images or styles for architecture, is an evidence of its proficiency in always being able to propose new aesthetical values.

 The architectural design methodology, which would acknowledge the paradigm shift from space to place, could be summed up as follows (Image 1):